A quantum mechanics for magnetic horizons: Introduction

 In this paper we make a step in that direction, by constructing a supersymmetric gauged quantum mechanics (QM) that we expect to capture information about near-extremal black hole horizons.
-We work in a very specific setup: massive Type IIA string theory on $S^6$, which is dual to a 3d $\cN=2$ $SU(N)_k$ Chern-Simons-matter theory \cite{Guarino:2015jca}. \footnote{The theory has three adjoint chiral multiplets and a superpotential.
-It is essentially the 4d $\cN=4$ $SU(N)$ super-Yang-Mills theory reduced to 3d and deformed by an $\cN=2$ Chern-Simons term.} The supergravity admits asymptotically-AdS$_4$ static magnetic (or topologically twisted) BPS black holes \cite{Cacciatori:2009iz, Guarino:2017eag, Guarino:2017pkw}, that we aim to describe.
+We work in a very specific setup: massive Type IIA string theory on $S^6$, which is dual to a 3d $\cN=2$ $\rSU(N)_k$ Chern-Simons-matter theory \cite{Guarino:2015jca}. \footnote{The theory has three adjoint chiral multiplets and a superpotential.
+It is essentially the 4d $\cN=4$ $\rSU(N)$ super-Yang-Mills theory reduced to 3d and deformed by an $\cN=2$ Chern-Simons term.
+The Chern-Simons level $k$ is proportional to the quantized Romans mass $F_{0}$ in massive type IIA string theory.} The supergravity admits asymptotically-AdS$_4$ static magnetic (or topologically twisted) BPS black holes \cite{Cacciatori:2009iz, Guarino:2017eag, Guarino:2017pkw}, that we aim to describe.
 The quantum mechanics is then obtained by reducing the dual 3d field theory on $S^2$, with a specific background that corresponds to the black hole asymptotics. \footnote{The background is dual to the black-hole chemical potentials, or charges, depending on the ensemble.}